Glasgow, Paisley, Kilmarnock and Ayr Railway: A resilient mood; but then collapse

 The GPK&AR was at least able to see a positive future without the line to Carlisle; a 6% dividend was declared in August 1845.
-The Shareholders approved the lease of the Kilmarnock and Troon Railway (K&TR); as a horse-operated plateway this would need to be converted and upgraded at a cost of £40,000, but the process would give much improved access to the harbour for collieries in the area.
+The shareholders approved the lease of the Kilmarnock and Troon Railway (K&TR); as a horse-operated plateway this would need to be converted and upgraded at a cost of £40,000, but the process would give much improved access to the harbour for collieries in the area.
 In addition a mineral line was to be built from Auchinleck, on the Cumnock extension, to Muirkirk.
 There had long been an ironworks at Muirkirk which suffered from the disadvantage of poor transport links to market; in addition a new ironworks at Lugar would also be accessed by the line.

 The 1846 session of Parliament experienced a snowstorm of bills for new railways; many of these threatened to encroach on the GPK&AR area of influence and abstract business; several schemes were promoted by the Caledonian Railway or its allies; in self-defence the GPK&AR itself promoted numerous schemes—in fact 25 branches as well as a bill nominally by the K&TR to authorise the modernisation works—to head off some of the encroachment.

-In this session, the remodelled Glasgow, Dumfries and Carlisle Railway got its authorising Act of Parliament (on 13 August or 16 July), to build from Horsecleugh (near Cumnock, the southern limit of the GPK&AR authorisation) to Gretna Junction, reaching Carlisle from Gretna over the Caledonian Railway line.
-The Act stipulated that on actual completion of the construction, the GD&CR should merge with the GPK&AR to form a new company, the Glasgow and South Western Railway.
+In this session, the remodelled Glasgow, Dumfries and Carlisle Railway (GD&CR) got its authorising act of Parliament, the Glasgow, Dumfries, and Carlisle Railway Act 1846 (9 & 10 Vict. c. ccclxxii) on 13 August, to build from Horsecleugh (near Cumnock, the southern limit of the GPK&AR authorisation) to Gretna Junction, reaching Carlisle from Gretna over the Caledonian Railway line.
+The act of Parliament stipulated that on actual completion of the construction, the GD&CR should merge with the GPK&AR to form a new company, the Glasgow and South Western Railway.

 This huge volume of intended activity was fuelled by financial speculation—the "railway mania".
 It appeared that fortunes could be made by subscribing to shares in new lines, and the subscriber only had to put a small deposit down until construction got under way.
 Over-optimism led to stark inability to pay up when the calls (for cash on subscribed shares) came in, and suddenly money was impossible to come by.
 Most of the speculative schemes collapsed at once.